ktmeaton/NCBImeta/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## History

-See CHANGELOG.md.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Credits

-author: Katherine Eaton (ktmeaton@gmail.com)

 ## Helpful Development Commands
 Merging a development branch into master: